 Where in Amsterdam is accessible for coaches?

 - Artis Royal Zoo, Plantage Doklaan 38-40.
-Please note: exclusively for visitors of Artis Royal Zoo and the Dutch Resistance Museum (Verzetsmuseum).
-(18 places)
+Please note: from 1 March to 1 November exclusively for visitors of Artis Royal Zoo and the Dutch Resistance Museum (Verzetsmuseum).
+(18 spaces)

 - Gassan Diamonds, Nieuwe Uilenburgerstraat 173-175.
 Please note: exclusively for visitors to Gassan Diamonds.
 (20 places)

-For daily traffic information and updates relevant to coaches in a variety of languages, go to Tourbuzz.nl.
+For daily traffic information and updates relevant to coaches in a variety of languages, go to Tourbuzz.

 Environmental zone: stringent checks from 2018